Sound technical content, curated with aloha by

 (affil links)

-A. Your c.v. is impressive, but note that the internet is a giant one-room schoolhouse where people with no chemical training will "overhear" stuff and may try it.
+A. Hello again.
+Please remember that there are 100 readers for every poster.
+While your c.v. is impressive, the internet is a giant one-room schoolhouse where people with no chemical training "overhear" stuff and may try it if not warned against it.
 So we frequently remind readers that hazardous chemicals are for those who have received chemical & haz-mat training, and working in proper facilities with proper personal protection equipment.

-Hydrofluoric acid is truly nasty stuff; it's easy to understand the paste being banned as it can accidentally be left on surfaces that might be touched.
+Hydrofluoric acid is truly nasty stuff, so it's easy to understand the paste being banned as it can accidentally be left on surfaces which might be touched.

 According to an old but detailed paper by A.W.
 Brace, "European Bright Anodising Practice", published in the 1959 AES Proceedings, the phosphoric-sulfuric bath should be 75-80 percent (vol) phosphoric acid and 20-25 percent (vol) sulfuric acid and, ideally, with 1/2-1 percent nitric acid--but he mentions other formulations.